-The state level median house prices for 1976-2014 are complied by combining the state level median house prices in 2000 obtained from the Historical Census of Housing Tables, and the state level House Price Index obtained from U.S. Federal Housing Finance Agency (FHFA).A7 The FHFA House Price Index are available over the period 1976Q1 to 2015Q4.
-The annual house price index is computed using the simple average of the quarter indices over the year.
+The state level median house prices for 1976-2014 are compiled by combining the state level median house prices in 2000 obtained from the Historical Census of Housing Tables, and the state level House Price Index obtained from U.S. Federal Housing Finance Agency (FHFA).
+The FHFA House Price Index is available over the period 1976Q1 to 2015Q4.
+The annual house price index is computed using the simple average of the quarterly indices over the year.
+Real house prices are obtained by dividing nominal house prices by prices of non-housing consumption goods.